lwindolf/lzone-cheat-sheets/cheat-sheets/Glib.md

 ### GTK Inspector

-For some GNOME core apps you can enable a "Help" menu entry to start the inspector using
+Enable GTK Inspector by configuring the following setting:

     gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true

+Some GNOME core apps now have a "Help" menu entry to start the inspector.
+Alternatively launch the inspector by pressing Ctrl-Shift-I or Crtl-Shift-D

-For all other applications explicitely start the inspector
+Or explicitely start the application with open inspector

     GTK_DEBUG=interactive <program>